Harvard-IACS/2025-E115/milestone1.md

  **Deliverables:**
- Submit a PDF of your proposal on canvas by 9:00 PM EST on **Sep 20th.**
+ Submit a PDF of your proposal on canvas